Fluffernuttersandwich/Smorgasbord/FAQs.md

 No, that would be unethical.
 This system does _not_ bundle their work in a zip and pass it off as mine.

-From a credit and Donation Point aspect, it's no different than a user going and manually downloading each of these mods one-at-a-time on NexusMods.
+From a Unique Download credit and Donation Point aspect, it's no different than a user going and manually downloading each of these mods one-at-a-time on NexusMods.

 The Wabbajack and MO2 applications connect the API to NexusMods, so it downloads each mod individually.

-Mod Authors still get download credit, complete ownership of their mods, and Donations Points (if they opted in) every time a player installs the mods from this ModList.
+Mod Authors still get download credit, complete ownership of their mods, and Unique Download Donations Points (if they opted in) every time a player installs the mods from this ModList.

 Wabbajack and MO2 work in harmony to provide curators like me (FNS) the ability to create ModLists for users to efficiently download and run with.